 I talked to my sister about it the other day, ’cause she’s a journalist.
 She was in a group of journalists interviewing me in Berlin.
 She was asking that same question.
-I said, I don’t remember.
+I said I don’t remember.
 Then she said, “Well, we had that book of fairy tales, but I don’t remember you liking it as much.”
-So I wasn’t brought up on it.
+So I wasn’t brought upon it.

 From the Sketch Pad to the Big Screen

 Powell: I do have to think, sometimes costumes look different.
 What you see, you know, like the costumes you see on display look like one thing.
 Then, when they’re on the screen they turn into something else.
 That has a lot to do with lighting, and how it’s filmed and all the rest of it.
-‘Cause things change.
-Sometimes you choose a color that looks great to the eye then when it gets on screen, depending on how they fit it or how they treat the film after, it completely changes.
+‘Cause things to change.
+Sometimes you choose a color that looks great to the eye than when it gets on screen, depending on how they fit it or how they treat the film after, it completely changes.
 And then that’s really annoying.
 ‘Cause you think, that’s not what I intended it to be.

 So quite often if you’re lucky at the beginning of them, you do camera tests.
 You actually test different things and different textures so you can see how it’s going to work with a kind of lighting that they’re doing, but it doesn’t always follow through that you get it right.
 Sometimes things look worse than you’d hoped, and sometimes things look better.
 It’s great when it looks much better than in real life.